cmungall/shoge/README.md

     exclude(phalanx and medial and part_of some (anatomical_digit and has_order value 1)).

-This encodes the rule that thumbs of a human do not have medial phalanges.
+This encodes the rule that thumbs and halluces of a human do not have medial phalanges.
 This term and any related terms will be excluded during ontology generation.

 #### Example 5a: consecutive ordinals